 • Extra inner-tube

 RECOMMENDED EXPENSES NOT COVERED BY THE PROGRAM

 • Padded bike shorts

 • TTA Membership-NO REFUND

 Each biker and their parent will be expected to sign the code of conduct prior to participating in the program.

-All parents are asked to attend the first lesson and volunteer to assist at trail intersections during the ability assessment ride.
+All parents are asked to attend the first lesson on Thursday, June 6th to assist during the ability assessment ride.

-Parents are also encouraged & welcome to ride along during lessons, but must be able to keep pace with the group.
-Parents will ride sweep and participate with a group other than their child’s.
+Parents are welcome to ride along during lessons, but must be able to keep pace with the group.
+Parents will ride last as a sweeper and will not ride with their child’s ability group.
 Parents can also sign-up to volunteer at the bike shack during lessons.

 The mandatory bike safety check form must be completed and turned in prior to the first lesson.
 Bikers are expected to come to every lesson with a well functioning and maintained bike ready to ride.
 Bikers will be educated on ABC Quick Check (Air, Brakes & Chain, etc.).